elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

 > rpool/export
 > rpool/export/home

-That is why our &#8220;export&#8221; ZFS Volumes are not copied.
+That is why our "export" ZFS Volumes are not copied.
 So anything within ROOT ZFS volume gets copied over but the rest is left behind.
-Also another resource for how beadm works can be found at &#8220;<a href="http://docs.oracle.com/cd/E19963-01/html/820-6565/tasks.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19963-01/html/820-6565/tasks.html']);">Using beadm Utility</a>&#8220;:
+Also another resource for how beadm works can be found at "<a href="http://docs.oracle.com/cd/E19963-01/html/820-6565/tasks.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19963-01/html/820-6565/tasks.html']);">Using beadm Utility</a>":

 > *   A boot environment is a bootable Oracle Solaris environment, consisting of a root dataset and, optionally, other datasets mounted underneath it.
 Exactly one boot environment can be active at a time.
 > *   A clone of a boot environment is created by copying another boot environment.
 A clone is bootable.
 >
-> **Note** &#8211; A clone of the boot environment includes everything hierarchically under the main root dataset of the original boot environment.
+> **Note** - A clone of the boot environment includes everything hierarchically under the main root dataset of the original boot environment.
 >
 > Shared datasets are not under the root dataset and are not cloned.
 Instead, the boot environment accesses the original, shared dataset.
 >
 > *   A dataset is a generic name for ZFS entities such as clones, file systems, or snapshots.
 In the context of boot environment administration, the dataset more specifically refers to the file system specifications for a particular boot environment or snapshot.
 > *   Shared datasets are user-defined directories, such as /export, that contain the same mount point in both the active and inactive boot environments.
 Shared datasets are located outside the root dataset area of each boot environment.
-> *   A boot environment&#8217;s critical datasets are included within the root dataset area for that environment.
+> *   A boot environment's critical datasets are included within the root dataset area for that environment.

-Now let&#8217;s set the **bootfs** for the second smaller pool:
+Now let's set the **bootfs** for the second smaller pool:

     root@openindiana:~# zpool set bootfs=syspool/ROOT/openindiana-os syspool

-Then let&#8217;s active the new BE:
+Then let's active the new BE:

     root@openindiana:~# beadm activate openindiana-os
     Activated successfully